noxtoby/internal/docs/LabHome/Seminars.md

 nav_order: 3
 ---

+**To be updated.**

-# Seminars and Talks at Penn
+# Seminars and Talks relevant to POND

-There is a sometimes-belwidering array of relevant seminar series relevant to neuroscience, neuroimaging, psychiatry, and development.
+There is a sometimes-bewildering array of relevant seminar series relevant to POND.

-We try to integrate these in a unified PennLINC google calender.
-This is currently (Fall 2020) maintained by Sydney Covitz, please contact her for access to this calendar if you a member of PennLINC.
-The calendar is also mirrored for public viewing on the pennlinc.io frontpage (scroll to the bottom).
-Talks are announced daily on the #PennLINC_talks channel on slack.
+- CMIC/WEISS seminars: Wednesday 1300–1400, in person (either 90HH or CBH), and online (Zoom, via Moodle)
+- DRC Journal Club: hybrid 90HH/Teams
+- CMIC Interest Groups
+- Gatsby/CSML
+- others...

+**To be updated.
+Content below is from PennLINC.**

 Several of the main seminar series are listed below: